 Tignes Travel Guide

-Tignes is made up of three villages: Val Claret is the highest and is situated at the foot of the glacier; Tignes Le Lac with its stunning setting on the lake is the largest, and the modern Tignes Le Lavachet is further down.
+Tignes is made up of three villages: Val Claret is the highest and is situated at the foot of the glacier; Tignes Le Lac, with its stunning setting on the lake, is the largest; and the modern Tignes Le Lavachet is further down.
 Two small villages below, Tignes Les Brévières and Tignes Les Boisses, are directly linked to the ski area and provide a more traditional atmosphere with charming chalets, narrow streets and picturesque churches.
 All five villages are connected by a free bus service.

-Beginners will also find plenty of nursery slopes in the villages and some nice easy runs in L'Espace Killy; most beginner trails are lower down and therefore less favourable during the summer skiing season, although snow machines are used.
+Beginners will also find plenty of nursery slopes in the villages and some nice easy runs in Val d'Isère; most beginner trails are lower down and therefore less favourable during the summer skiing season, although snow machines are used.
 Longer green runs are available in the Val d'Isère area, with special lift tickets offered.
 Skiing and snowboarding schools teach all levels in private or group lessons.

 Intermediates have a large choice of groomed runs in both Tignes and the Val d'Isère area, with Bellevarde offering some challenging runs.
 Expert skiers and boarders have some of the best off-piste skiing in France at hand and an assortment of steep, narrow slopes, cliffs and deep gullies to choose from.
-The Aiguille Percée downhill course is world famous in this area, but avalanches are prevalent; other well-known runs are Lavachet Wall, The S, and the Double M. For those who enjoy the challenge of moguls there are some excellent runs at Tovière.
+The Aiguille Percée downhill course is famous in this area, but avalanches are prevalent; other well-known runs are Lavachet Wall, and the Double M. For those who enjoy the challenge of moguls there are some excellent runs at Tovière.

 The nightlife in Tignes is relatively quiet, and those seeking a more active scene will have to head to neighbouring Val d'Isère.
 Numerous bars and cafes cater to the off-the-slopes crowd, and several discos shake until the early hours, but the village authorities do not tolerate wild partying in the streets and general rowdiness is likely to bring on a large fine or a visit to the local jail.
 Tignes Le Lac and Val Claret are the liveliest villages.